 The school understands the primary role in children's Relationships and Sex Education lies with parents and carers.
 We wish to build a positive and supporting relationship with the carers and parents of children at our school through mutual understanding, trust and co-operation.
-In promoting this objective all carers and parents will be:
+In promoting this objective all carers and parents will be;

-- given every opportunity to understand the purpose and content of Relationships Education, RSE and Health Education; - consulted and encouraged to participate in the development of Relationships Education, RSE and Health Education; - able to discuss any questions or curriculum queries directly with the school.
+- Given every opportunity to understand the purpose and content of Relationships Education, RSE and Health Education - Consulted and encouraged to participate in the development of Relationships Education, RSE and Health Education - School will share copies of resources, if requested.
+Agreement must be sought that the content will not be copied or shared further except as authorised by copyright law. - Able to discuss any questions or curriculum queries directly with the school.